fernandobrito/data-engineering-udacity/README.md

 * Since there were no requirements about this, I decided to round the duration (both in the `songs` table and in the ETL when processing the `length` attribute in the `log events`) to the second
 * Out of the 7.400 log events, I could only find the song and artist in the database (data coming from `song_data`) for 1 event.
 First I through my SQL query was wrong, but I guess there are almost no matches since we only have a subset of the artists and songs in `song_data`
+* I tried using the `COPY` command to do a bulk insert, but it doesn't support `ON CONFLICT`.
+One option would be to create a temporary table on the database and then use it to upsert rows into my main table, but I ran out of time for this assignment

 ## Graphs